libor-m/scrimer/doc/0-prepare-reference.rst

     md5sum -c md5sum.txt
     cat *.md5 | md5sum -c

-Unpack the genome - this differs for genomes some are in single .fa, some are split by chromosomes.
+Now unpack the genome - this differs for genomes some are in single .fa, some are split by chromosomes.
 Some archives are *tarbombs*, so unpack to ``chromFa`` directory to avoid possible mess: